pratt-savi-810/resources/README.md

 * **Contextly** - contextily is a small Python 3 package to retrieve and write to disk tile maps from the internet into geospatial raster files.
 Bounding boxes can be passed in both WGS84 (EPSG:4326) and Spheric Mercator (EPSG:3857). - https://github.com/darribas/contextily

+* **Cartopy** - Cartopy is a Python package designed for geospatial data processing in order to produce maps and other geospatial data analyses.
+Cartopy makes use of the powerful PROJ.4, NumPy and Shapely libraries and includes a programmatic interface built on top of Matplotlib for the creation of publication quality maps.
+Key features of cartopy are its object oriented projection definitions, and its ability to transform points, lines, vectors, polygons and images between those projections. - https://scitools.org.uk/cartopy/docs/latest/

+* **Folium** - folium builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the leaflet.js library.
+Manipulate your data in Python, then visualize it in on a Leaflet map via folium. - https://python-visualization.github.io/folium/

 * **IPyleaflet** - Interactive maps in the Jupyter notebook - https://ipyleaflet.readthedocs.io/en/latest/index.html

 * **Jupyter Book** - This is a guide and template for hosting your own book using Jupyter Notebooks and Jekyll.- https://github.com/jupyter/jupyter-book